Death of Kumanjayi Walker: Second arrest attempt and shooting

 The shooting took place on the evening of 9 November 2019.
 Many people had come to Yuendumu that day for the funeral of Walker's grandfather, which had taken place in the afternoon.
 Frost had planned to arrest Walker with the aid of the IRT members and a dog handler on the following morning if he didn't show that evening as arranged.

 The four IRT members deployed to Yuendumu constables Zachary Rolfe, James Kirstenfeldt, Adam Eberl and senior constable Anthony Hawkings had all arrived by 7pm on 9 November.
 The dog handler senior constable Adam Donaldson had earlier arrived.
 Whether the officers were fully aware of Frost's plan, authorised by superiors, to arrest Walker the following morning, is disputed.
 That night the officers were to conduct high-visibility patrols through the town and respond to any calls for police assistance, and if they inadvertently came across Walker, they were to arrest him.

 Rolfe and the other IRT members accompanied by Donaldson left the station just after 7pm and attended at his girlfriend's grandparents house and shortly after arrived at his grandmother's house.
 The officers hadn't planned, if Walker was armed, how they would arrest him.
 Walker at this time was at his grandmother's house with his foster-mother Leanne Oldfield.
 In addition to Walker and Oldfield, other people present at the home included Oldfield's partner and a young woman with a baby and a toddler.
-The officers were armed with Glock pistols, tasers, Hawkings was also armed with a AR-15 rifle and Kirstenfeldt had brought a shotgun for bean bag rounds but had left it in the car.
+The officers were armed with Glock pistols, tasers, Hawkings was also armed with an AR-15 rifle and Kirstenfeldt had brought a shotgun for bean bag rounds but had left it in the car.

 Rolfe and Eberl entered the house, found Walker at 7:21 pm and attempted to arrest him.
 Hawkings was at the side of the house with his rifle.
 Meanwhile, Kirstenfeldt was speaking to a neighbour and Donaldson was in his car.
 A struggle ensued during which Walker produced a pair of surgical scissors and stabbed Rolfe in the shoulder.
 Eberl immediately punched Walker in the head, quickly followed by Rolfe striking him in the face.
 Rolfe then shot Walker in the back with his Glock, which caused Walker to fall on a mattress with Eberl on top of him.
 Then, 2.6 seconds later, Rolfe leant over to where Walker was lying and fired twice more into the side of Walker's torso.